 Stoneybatter, Portobello, Rathmines, Smithfield, Phibsorough.
 These areas have the greatest concentration of barber shops, cafes, vegan restaurants, trendy bars, and vintage clothing shops in the city.

 Stoneybatter is probably the fastest growing area for bohemians, beatniks, and smart-dressed hip young people in the country.
 Never has an area turned so quickly from residential obscurity into a centre for coffee shops, barbers, and gastro-pubs.
 Houses in this part of town used to go for a song, but look inside the tiny terraced houses and you’ll see modern interior decoration fit for the upwardly mobile hipster in town.

 — Aidan Sweeney (@sweeney_aidan) July 4, 2018

 In the city centre, the area around South William St & Drury St, you’ll bump into the cool people of Dublin.
 This is a good place to start if you’re on the hipster trail.
-Just follow some of these people to their next coffee shop, bar, vintage store, or hat store.
+Just follow some of these people to their next specialty coffee shop, bar, vintage store, or hat store.

 My grandmother lived a block from Smithfield.
 Back in the day, the only things you’d see around here were food markets and horses.
 The smell of horseshit has been replaced by the smell of freshly brewed coffee, imported ales, and pulled pork.
-Smithfield isn’t one of the nicest looking areas of Dublin.
+Smithfield isn’t one of the nicest-looking areas of Dublin.
 The regeneration of the area went wonky somewhere along the way and it looks like an experiment gone wrong.
-But the hipster crowd spilt over from Stoneybatter and some funky cafes and bars are setting the scene.
+But the hipster crowd spilled over from Stoneybatter and some funky cafes and bars are setting the scene.

 A place that’s as much about the local characters as it is about its historical connections, it’s great to see the world taking note of this “Dublin 7 hipster heaven”! https://t.co/Q1mUGKUgXa #dublin #phibsborough